youknowsthevies/My-Wallet-V3-iOS/PULL_REQUEST_TEMPLATE.md

 ## Description

-*Describe in detail how you achieved the objective*
+Describe in detail how you achieved the objective*

+## Key Classes

+*Our `VIPER` architecture is prone to larger pull requests.
+If possible, list key classes that need a more thorough review or where the bulk of the logic is. 👀*

 ## How to Test